 Alcoholism Statistics – Social Effects

 According to The National Institute On Alcohol Abuse And Alcoholism, around 27% of people in the US admitted to binge drinking in the past month, with a further 7% admitting they drank heavily.
-This staggering statistic often lead to unfortunate social consequences.
+This staggering statistic often leads to unfortunate social consequences.
 One of which is family, with more than 10% of children in the United States, living in a household where at least one parent abuses alcohol.
 In addition to that, there are other social effects.
 For example 1 in 4 college students admits to feeling that alcohol leads to lowering their exam performance, missing class or leaving college altogether.
 Almost 700,000 students a year also experience assault, with nearly 100,000 of those students being victims of sexual assault.
 Social consequences don’t end there, however, with an estimated 88,000 people dying from consuming too much of the substance annually.
 These statistics highlight the dangers and social effects of alcohol abuse.

 Effects of Alcoholism on Society at Large